Small Claims Court Procedures

 If the defendant is a corporation, you must sue the corporation rather than someone who works for the corporation.
 Remember, you must sue a corporation in the county where it is doing business or where it is incorporated.
 You may also sue a corporation in the county where the registered agent is located.
 (The registered agent is the party who should be served for the corporation).
 To verify if a business is incorporated and to obtain the registered agent's name and address for the corporation, contact the corporation's listing office of the Secretary of State at 404-656-2817.

 Where to File

-You may personally file or mail the claim form to the Magistrate Court of Habersham County, located at 226 Grant Street, Courthouse Annex.
-Claims against defendants residing outside the State of Georgia are usually filed in the state where the defendant is located.
+You may personally file or mail the claim form to the Magistrate Court of Habersham County, located at 295 Llewellyn St., Clarkesville.
+Claims against defendants residing outside the state of Georgia are usually filed in the state where the defendant is located.
 You should consult an attorney regarding these cases.

 Notice to Defendant

 The Sheriff's Office will serve the defendant with a copy of the complaint and summons that has been filed.
 The papers will inform the defendant(s) of the nature of your suit.
 The defendant has thirty (30) days from the date that he or she was served with the complaint in which to answer the complaint.
 If the defendant fails to file an Answer to the Complaint within 30 days, law does permit the defendant an additional 15 days in which he/she can file an answer (totaling 45 days).
 Each defendant must pay costs which total the same costs the plaintiff paid when filing the complaint.
 If the defendant answers the claim, the court will notify all parties and their attorneys of the trial date by certified mail.